-- The noncustodial parent's arrears balance(s) is zero; - A stipulated agreement or agreed judgment date appears on the APLD screen(s); - A suppression date and reason appear on the APLD screen; or - The noncustodial parent has complied with a summons or warrant. - The noncustodial parent provides proof that he/she has been recently released from incarceration for more than 180 days and the Child Support staff attorney determined reinstatement is appropriate.
+- The noncustodial parent's arrears balance(s) is zero; - A stipulated agreement or agreed judgment date appears on the APLD screen(s); - A suppression date and reason appear on the APLD screen; or - The noncustodial parent has complied with a summons or warrant. - The noncustodial parent provides proof that he/she has been recently released from incarceration and the Child Support staff attorney determined reinstatement is appropriate. - The noncustodial parent is able to verify any of the criteria listed in policy on pages 3251 under reasons not to suspend a license.

-If a case meets any one of the above listed criteria, METSS automatically sends notice A409 by first class mail to each applicable licensing entity, requesting that the license be immediately reinstated.
+If a case meets any one of the first three listed criteria, METSS automatically sends notice A409 by first class mail to each applicable licensing entity, requesting that the license be immediately reinstated.